Our Mission in Penmanship

 It is our privilege to present the documents on this page for your study and use.
 While many of these items are in the Public Domain, several remain protected under copyright by the publishers.
 We expect you, the reader, to understand that the contents contained within this collection are the products of tireless effort by other penmen and respect them accordingly.
 Meanwhile, we will continue to secure rights to distribute works that happen to remain protected on the subjects of penmanship and lettering.

 We are so lucky to live in a time where saving a document from extinction is as simple as turning it into a PDF that can be reproduced indefinitely.
-With the nature of our discipline’s artwork, many of the priceless samples produced by Master Penmen from the days of old are returning, slowly, to dust.
+With the nature of our discipline’s artwork, many of the precious samples produced by the master penmen of the past are returning, slowly, to dust.
 Quite literally, our rich historical past is fading away.

 What you can do